Biko (song): Music and lyrics

 The recording at the beginning of the song fades into a two-toned percussion, played on a Brazilian Surdo drum, described by Gabriel as the "spine of the piece".
 "Biko" makes use of a "hypnotic" drum beat throughout the song, influenced strongly by African rhythms Gabriel had heard.
-In particular, Gabriel would credit the soundtrack LP Dingaka with influencing the percussion of the track.
+Gabriel would credit the soundtrack LP Dingaka with influencing the percussion of the track.
 Music scholar Michael Drewett writes that Gabriel tried to create an "exotic" African beat "without really approximating the sound he imitated", thus creating a "pseudo-African" beat.
 The tune is punctuated with vocal percussive sounds that have a "primordial" feeling, combining Gaelic and African influences.
 The drums are overlaid with an artificially distorted two-chord guitar sound, which fades out briefly during the vocal percussion, before returning during the first verse.
+Gabriel also experimented with beating in the synth drones, which sustain on the A note at slightly different frequencies.

 The first verse describing Biko's death is followed by a distinct chord change before the Xhosa invocation "Yehla Moya".
 The sound of bagpipes, created with a synthesiser, enters the song during the interlude between the verses.
 Played in a "mournful" minor key, they have been variously described as creating a "funeral" and a "militaristic" atmosphere.
 The bagpipes continue alongside the drums and guitar through the second verse, followed by an interlude identical to the first.
 A snare drum is also added to the sound for the second and third verses.
 The third verse concludes with a non-verbal chant following the chord progression of the song, while the climax is a chorus of male voices, accompanied by bagpipes and drums.